William of Andres: Life

 Almost all that is known about William comes from his chronicle.
 He was probably born not far from the abbey.
 He says he was about thirty years old when elected abbot, which puts his birth around 1177.
 He was educated in the monastery before joining it as a monk.
 He was a monk under Abbot Peter II for two years.
 Since Peter died in 1195, he must have become a monk in 1193 when he was around sixteen.
 Given the popularity of William in the region at the time, securely identifying the abbot with a William mentioned in the documentary sources is impossible.
 Nevertheless, it has been speculated on the basis of some documents that he was born into a bourgeois family of Moulle in the castellany of Saint-Omer and that he was a notary.

-In 1207, William became the prior of Andres.
-From 1207 until 1211, he acted as the community's attorney in a series of legal actions.
+From 1207 until 1211, William acted as the community's proctor or attorney in a series of legal actions.
 These centred around the monks' desire to elect their own abbot rather than accept an appointee from their mother house, the abbey of Charroux.
 The lawsuits began in 1207, when Abbot Iterius transferred to the sister abbey of Ham-en-Artois and sought to enjoin the monks from electing a successor.
 William travelled to Charroux to argue the case that a local abbot fluent in Flemish was superior to one sent from Charroux.
 He then passed Easter in Paris before going on to the papal court in Viterbo, where he met Pope Innocent III and attended the consecration of Stephen Langton as archbishop of Canterbury.
 The monks in the meantime had elected an abbot, Simon of Le Wast, and the abbot of Charroux had secured two papal commissions to hear his case at Senlis and Aire-sur-la-Lys.
 William returned to Andres, Simon resigned and the monks elected William abbot.
 He travelled to Aire-sur-la-Lys and Senlis to seek adjournments, which was granted at Aire but not Senlis.
 He refused to attend the hearings in Senlis and was excommunicated.